Measuring Comodules and Enrichment: Measuring comodules

-The comonadic functors at the left and right create all colimits and both functors at the bottom have right adjoints, see Theorem \ref{measuringcomonoidprop}.
-Moreover, since the fibres of the total categories $\Comod$ and $\Mod^\op$ are closed under colimits, the fibrewise functor $\Hom(-,N_B)^\op_{P(A,B)}$ is cocontinuous too.
+The commutativity of the square on the left-hand side below establishes that $[-,N_B]^\op$ is cocontinuous when $\ca{V}$ is cocomplete: the comonadic functors at the left and right create all colimits and both functors at the bottom have right adjoints, $[-,N]^\op\dashv[-,N]$ for the internal hom in $\ca{V}$ and $[-,B]^\op\dashv P(-,B)$ by \cref{measuringcomonoidprop}.
+Moreover, the top horizontal functor is cocontinous on fibres, as the square on the right-hand side commutes.